Spin-off studies

 VCU Departments of Psychology and Psychiatry

-VCU Department of Psychology and The Wellness Resource Center at VCU
+VCU Department of Psychology and the Wellness Resource Center at VCU

-VCU Department of Psychology and The Student Wellness Resource Center
+VCU Department of Psychology and the Student Wellness Resource Center

 VCU Department of Psychology

-Principal Investigator: Jinni Su, Ph.D.
+Principal investigator: Jinni Su, Ph.D.

 VCU Department of Psychology